 The Sutter County Board of Supervisors and Planning Commission will hold a joint study session on

-for the proposed new Zoning Code so far.
+presented at the previous January 21, 2014 study session.
 The public is invited to attend and provide comments.

 Information regarding the meeting may also be obtained by contacting Steve Geiger, Senior Planner, at

 What is the Zoning Code?

 In California, the use and development of property are generally regulated by zoning laws.
 These laws are

 contained in a zoning code, zoning ordinance, development code, or similar code.
 Sutter County’s zoning